 – Filming in the Bahamas for Meridian Yachts and developing a series of groundbreaking brand films.

-– Having the “Tesla Model S for Kids by Radio Flyer” promo film become a massive viral sensation (over 50 million views).
+– Having the “Tesla Model S for Kids by Radio Flyer” promo film tweeted by Elon Musk and becoming a massive viral hit.

 – Receiving a Section 333 Exemption from the FAA to legally fly drones for commercial purposes.

 – Being the only American firm to win the 2016 Cannes Corporate Media & TV Award.

 – Being selected as the production partner for an ESPN/GMC commercial featuring Jon Gruden.

 – Filming several productions in 2017 with the RED Weapon Camera in 8K resolution.